wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-resiliency-continuity/includes/explore-program.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4yqwE]

 Resilience is a critical component of Microsoft service availability, but even resilient services can be impacted by unexpected events.
-Microsoft’s Enterprise Business Continuity Management (EBCM) Program helps to ensure our online services are prepared to recover quickly from unexpected events.
+Microsoft's Enterprise Business Continuity Management (EBCM) Program helps to ensure our online services are prepared to recover quickly from unexpected events.

 ## EBCM team structure